BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **Writing is harder than reading**

+I’m very easily distracted by anything that looks interesting.
+Current affairs is a big thing, because by definition it’s information you don’t have yet.
+But I will just as happily follow-up a scientific concept I haven’t come across before, and obscure bit of history or even just something I remember and I want to check up if my memory is correct.
+“Oh look, a squirrel.”

+To overcome this I’ve tried to make a rule that I will write up everything that I read.
+So for example, I was intrigued by a YouTube video last Friday evening.
+So I required myself to write an account of what I learnt.
+This certainly worked in as far as I didn’t get distracted by anything else over the weekend.
+But I did find that writing what should have been some quick notes itself turned into a distraction all of its own.
+I didn’t keep track of it, but it must have taken at least three hours.

+I was actually quite pleased with the result, and I will put it on my blog.
+The exercise of turning thoughts into something that can be read, is quite a good one.
+Although I don’t think this blog will ever be of any value to me, or anyone else, The skill I practised in doing it is a useful one to have.

+But I shouldn’t fool myself.
+There were still better ways I could’ve been using my time.
+Three hours of writing is better than three hours watching YouTube videos.
+But it’s not as good as three hours solid achievement.

+The other thing I learnt was that writing is really a lot harder than reading.
+If I am going to do it, I should choose wisely what I’m going to do it about.

 #### **Mind the Metrics**

 One of the marvels of the modern world is away you can get access to data and statistics in very close to real time.
 This is great news for decision-making and planning when you can get the information you need quickly and efficiently.
 But as always, there is a downside.
 I find data interesting, and I particularly like data which tells me how well I’m doing.
 For example, I check my pension fund status daily.
 This has no benefit whatever.
 It’s already fully paid up, and my checking it makes it no more valuable.